Sakizuke (Hannibal): Plot

 Despite being warned by Crawford to stop meeting him, Katz asks Graham for more information.
 He deduces that Umber escaped and died during his getaway.
 To return the favor, Katz promises to help Graham prove his innocence.
-Lecter manages to find the grain silo containing the corpses, imagining hearing to classical music while he stares at them from the top of the silo.
-Just then, the killer enters the silo and Lecter greets him.
-Later, Lecter accompanies the BAU in investigating the silo, with the team unaware that Lecter has already been there.
-Lecter steals one of the corpses' legs for dinner.
+Lecter manages to find the grain silo containing the corpses.
+He climbs to the roof of the silo and, looking down, sees the bodies laid out in a mural in the shape of a human eye.
+The killer enters the silo and Lecter greets him politely.

+Later, Lecter accompanies the BAU in investigating the silo, and is shown the mural, with the killer's body now sewn into the position Umber escaped from.
+The killer's body has also had his leg cut off to fit into position.
 At a session with his therapist (Martin Donovan), Crawford states he does not feel guilty about his treatment of Graham, but of the consequences he claims affected others.

-Lecter and Katz once again show photos to Graham, hoping he could help more with the case as there is a body out of place (the one whose leg Lecter stole).
-Graham imagines himself being sewn by Lecter and deduces the man is the killer, killed by someone else who took his leg.
-Flashbacks reveal that Lecter was the person who killed him and stitched him in the silo.
-Graham is later visited by Prurnell (Cynthia Nixon), who a chance to avoid death penalty by pleading guilty, but Graham refuses to cooperate.
+Lecter and Katz once again consult Graham, who deduces that the body at the center of the mural is the killer's, and was placed there by a second murderer.
+Flashbacks reveal that Lecter was the person who killed him and stitched him into the mural, convincing the killer to complete his own work so that God will be able to see him in his art.
+Graham is later visited by Prurnell (Cynthia Nixon), who offers him a chance to avoid death penalty by pleading guilty, but Graham refuses to cooperate.
 Bedelia then visits Graham, and despite being warned by the guards to keep her distance, closely approaches Graham to say, "I believe you" before she is removed.
 That night, Lecter arrives at Bedelia's house, planning to kill her.
-However, he finds the furniture covered, with no sign of Bedelia.
+However, he finds her house abandoned and the furniture covered, discovering that she has left him a bottle of her perfume.